shreyasss12/shreyasss12/README.md

-Hey, I'm Shreyas Chalke !👋
+# Hey, I'm Shreyas Chalke! 👋

-I often deal more with bugs 🐞 than anxitey.
+I often deal more with bugs 🐞 than anxiety.

 <!--